SIsilicon/WorldEdit-BE-Docs/docs/usage/general/patterns.md

     This sets the region to half dirt, and upper half brick slabs

-As you saw in the example, you can combine multiple patterns together with commas (,) inbetween them. **No spaces!**
+As you saw in the example, you can combine multiple patterns together with commas (,) inbetween them. **No spaces!** Also, every state name is surrounded in single quotes ('), and so are the state values __if they are not true, false, or a number__.

 Since percentages have not been implemented yet, if you want more of one block than another, just define it multiple times.